hand with a pen on a contract with a house

 He knows how to dig into complex financial documents and estimate the value of illiquid and indivisible assets.
 He can also suggest ways to apportion the value of these assets in a manner that does not diminish their utility.

 Attorney Matteucci has found that the work he does as a special master is as varied as the cases and people seeking his assistance.
 The exact scope of his duties and the work to be done in each case is specified by the parties to the case in a stipulated order filed with the court.
-The order tells him exactly what his job as special master in a particular case is, the timeline for the work, and the format of any reports that will be submitted.

 When Bob is asked to serve as a special master in a divorce case it is typically a case where there are high-value assets to sell, liquidate, value, assess, or equitably divide up, including: